woman in a field

 So, it may be helpful to use it preemptively if you know you’ll be facing a stressful situation.

 Or, because it works so quickly, you can use it as relief if you find yourself in an unexpected stressful situation.
-I used it frequently while we were trying to figure out where the water in my basement was coming from!
-It was really soothing.
+It is really soothing.

 Even though the two products have the same name, they don’t contain all the same ingredients.